MorganStenberg/TableTopTales/TESTING.md

 ### Validation

-- JSX code have been manually validated and adjusted throughout development via direct feedback from npm in the terminal, via Eslint.
-Any errors or violations that were detected was immediately displayed in the terminal, which helped in identifying and fixing the underlying issues with the code that was causing it.
+- JSX code has been manually validated and adjusted throughout development via direct feedback from npm in the terminal, via Eslint.
+Any errors or violations that were detected were immediately displayed in the terminal, which helped in identifying and fixing the underlying issues with the code that was causing it.
 - The CSS code has been validated through [W3Cs validation](https://jigsaw.w3.org/css-validator/) service and passed without remarks.

 ### Accessibility and performance
 The site has been tested for performance and accessibility through Google Devtools Lighthouse.

-There are some issues with accessibility related to using React Bootstrap components, like the Progressbar component the was being used for the rating in the reviews.
-To sort this out and improve the accessibility I created a custom progressbar component instead, that I could target with and Aria-label.
-As well as the form components where there are lables, but Lightho
+There are some issues with accessibility related to using React Bootstrap components, like the Progressbar component that was being used for the rating in the reviews.
+To sort this out and improve the accessibility I created a custom progressbar component instead, that I could target with an Aria-label.
+As well as the form components where there are labels, but Lighthouse could not recognise them.
+Most likely due to the how Bootstrap React renders the components in HTML.

-There is also some issues with "best practices", which is related to the fact that Chrome will block the use of third-party cookies, which are in use in this project.
+There are also some issues with "best practices", which is related to the fact that Chrome will block the use of third-party cookies, which are in use in this project.

 ### Responsiveness
 The site has been tested for responsiveness throughout the development by using Google Dev Tools, as well as through [Responsivetesttool](https://responsivetesttool.com/).